 A GENERAL HISTORY OF SOCCER IN PRINCE GEORGE

-TO SEE THE WOMENS OR YOUTH HISTORY PLEASE FOLLOW THE LINKS UNDER “ABOUT US” ON THE MAIN PAGE.
+TO SEE THE MENS TROPHY WINNERS, WOMENS OR YOUTH HISTORY PLEASE FOLLOW THE LINKS UNDER “ABOUT US” ON THE MAIN PAGE.

-A Brief History of Senior Soccer in Prince George : from an article by Shafeed Rahman.(1999) – (with updates, photos and early history by Terry Carter and the PG Citizen Newspaper Archives.)
+A Brief History of Senior Soccer in Prince George : from an article by Shafeed Rahman.(1999) – (with updates, photos and early history by Terry Carter and the PG Library Newspaper Archives.)

 Like many communities throughout British Columbia, Prince George’s sports heritage owes much to the immigrants who brought their passion for home grown games to a new land and a look at the rich history of soccer in Prince George proves this.
 The game of soccer in PG can be traced as far back as the first World War, but neither time nor resources were available to do justice to the early years of soccer here.